th4tkh13m/ClassifySpaceRockProgram/README.md

-This is the Space Rock Classifier using Pytorch
+This is a Space Rock Classifier using Pytorch using NASA's Dataset.